-214. The ombud schemes, and the ombuds, must cooperate and collaborate with each other regarding complaints about financial institutions in relation to financial products and financial services.
+213214.
+The ombud schemes, and the ombuds, must cooperate and collaborate with each other regarding complaints about financial institutions in relation to financial products and financial services, including by developing processes and procedures to jointly hear and determine on complaints, on their own initiative or as may be required by ombud council rules.

+Governing rules Amendment of governing rules

+215. (1) (a) The governing rules of a recognised industry ombud scheme

+214. (1) Before the Ombud Council can recognise an industry ombud scheme in terms of section 194, it must-

+(a) publish-
-- 210215.
-(1) (a) The governing rules of a recognised industry ombud scheme may not be amended without the approval of the Ombud Regulatory Council. - (b) An amendment without the approval by the Ombud Regulatory Council is void. - (2) (a) Before approving an amendment in terms of this section, the Ombud Regulatory Council must publish - (i) a draft of the amendment and a statement explaining the need for and the intended operation of, the governing rule; and - (ii) a notice - (aa) stating where the draft and explanatory statement are available; - (bb) inviting submissions in relation to the draft; and - (cc) stating where, how and by when submissions are to be made. - (b) The period allowed for making submissions must be at least one month. - (3) In deciding whether or not to approve the amendment, the Ombud Regulatory Council must take into account all the submissions that it received by the expiry of the time contemplated in subsection (2)(a)(ii)(cc).

-(4) The Ombud Regulatory(2) The Ombud Council must not approve an amendment unless it is satisfied that to do so assists in achieving the object of this Act as set out in section 7.
+- (i) a draft of the governing rules or amendments to the governing rules; - (ii) a statement explaining the need for and the intended operation of the governing rules or the amendment to the governing rules; - (iii) a statement of the expected impact of the governing rules or the amendment to the governing rules; and - (iv) a notice inviting submissions in relation to the rules or amendment to the governing rules and stating where, how and by when submissions are to be made; and - (b) submit the draft governing rules to the Financial Sector Conduct Authority. - (2) The period allowed for making submissions on the governing rules or amendments to the governing rules in terms of subsection (1) must be at least 30 days. - (3) (a) The governing rules of a recognised industry ombud scheme must be approved by and may not be amended without the approval of the Ombud Council. - (b) Governing rules or amendments to governing rules that are adopted by a recognised industry ombud scheme (b) An amendment-without the approval by the Ombud Council areis void. - (42) The Ombud Council must not approve governing rules or an amendment to governing rules unless it is satisfied that to do so assists in achieving the object of this Act as set out in section 7.